kanishk393/MC-A3/README.md

-# 📱 Sensor Detection And Image Classification APP
+# 📱 Sensor Data And Image Classification APP

 ## 🚀 Sensing and Native Code